cognitive-catalyst/annotation-assist/postgres-container/README.md

-# Creating a DB2 instance in a Bluemix Container
+# Creating a Postgres instance in a Bluemix Container

-If you do not have a db2 instance, these instructions should help you create one in a container on Bluemix.
+If you do not have a postgres instance, these instructions should help you create one in a container on Bluemix.
 Make sure you have installed the stated dependencies before starting.

 ## Dependencies
 - Cloud Foundry CLI version 6.12.0 or later ([Install here](http://docs.cloudfoundry.org/cf-cli/install-go-cli.html))